This is a different kind of blog today. I started it intending to write about whether feminism still has a role to play in modern business.

 I know that your dream may be different.
 You may want to be a writer, a web designer, a consultant.
 You may want to market and sell your gorgeous stationary, jewelry or crafts.
 You may want to open a childcare facility, or do doggie day care.
 You may want to fully replace your corporate income, you may want to avoid ever starting the 9-5.
 You may have an idea for a product or service that makes the world a better place.
 Whatever it is, I suspect if you really listen, there is a little voice in your head, saying ‘there has to be more than this’.
 While I hope you’ve got a much more robust sense of self than I had – seriously, if I find my daughter playing dumb in a game to please a man, there would be hell to pay – there are still so many gaps in education.
 Education is still about preparing young people for the workforce, but there are no jobs for life these days.
 What we need to foster to complete the feminist movement is entrepreneurial smarts.
 Women (and men to) need to know how to leverage their time, expertise and interests to make the biggest impact.
 There’s an exciting new business world out there – and you are never too old, or too young, to participate in it.
 Make your passions work for you!

 I’d love to hear your stories and dreams, so do get in touch.
-If you’d like to know more about the program that helped me realize mine, then you can sign up here for more information.
+If you’d like to know more about the program that helped me realize mine, then make sure you get on the waitlist for 2019 now!

 For a short time, Marie Forleo is sharing this B-School training series free of charge.
 CLICK HERE to watch today!